puzzle/statuscope/README.md

 * Make sure things run in the expected intervals (e.g. that a backup runs daily).
 * Report failures of things (e.g. a failed backup).
+* Hook up your Prometheus to statuscope (`/metrics`, see the help given in the response) to know when heartbeats fail.
-* Hook up your monitoring/alerting to statuscope to know when heartbeats fail.
+* Hook up your monitoring/alerting to statuscope to know when heartbeats fail (deprecated, prefer Prometheus).
 * Easily send heartbeats from the monitoring subjects via curl.

 # Deploying to OpenShift